 So let's see, what is new this year in ARKit 2.

+Okay.
+So we have saving and loading maps that enables powerful new features of persistence and multiuser experiences.
 We are also giving you environment texturing so you can realistically render your augmented reality scene.
 ARKit can now track 2D images in real-time.

 We are not limited to 2D.
 We can also detect 3D objects in a scene.
 And last, we have some fun enhancements for face tracking.